 - Avoid head covering in infants.

-- Pregnant people should obtain regular prenatal care.
+- Those who are pregnant should obtain regular prenatal care.

 - Do not use home cardiorespiratory monitors as a strategy to reduce the risk of SIDS.